 GAMMA STERILIZATION SCIENCE

-The PCL lab frequently sees medical devices sterilized using gamma irradiation.
+The PCL lab frequently sees medical devices that have been subjected to gamma irradiation sterilization.
 In fact, it has been a go-to standard sterilization method for most medical devices over the past 40 years.* The gamma sterilization process deploys gamma radiation in the form of Cobalt 60** and an electron beam.
 Together, they pass through plastics and other materials, killing microorganisms quickly and effectively.

 Many materials are at risk for visual degradation during gamma irradiation.
 Plastics, for example, may change from clear to gold.
 Opacity and gloss can also be affected.